AgusRdz/harmonia-theme/README.md

 ### Harmonia Aurora

-- `#b7a0ff` - gentle violet for keywords and logic
+- `#9e8aeb` - gentle violet for keywords and logic
 - `#f7a3a8` - warm rose for HTML/JSX tags
-- `#b0e3c5` - soft mint for strings and class names
+- `#9dd5b8` - soft mint for strings and class names
-- `#a5d8f7` - cool blue for functions and utilities
+- `#92c8ed` - cool blue for functions and utilities
-- `#f9d79f` - subtle amber for numbers and constants
+- `#e6c58a` - subtle amber for numbers and constants

 **Highlights:**

 - Balanced pastels with clean contrast - colorful yet easy on the eyes.
 - Inspired by sunrise tones: a midpoint between _Dark_ and _Light_.
 - Perfect for relaxed creative coding or front-end design work.

+### Harmonia Moonlit

+- `#1a1b26` - soft, deep background matching Dark
+- `#d0d0e0` - consistent, balanced foreground text
+- Accents: `#4493F8`, `#94E2D5`, `#a3d9a5` - serene blue-focused palette
+- Structure: `#2c2e40` for dividers and subtle guides

+**Highlights:**

+- Blue-centric variant with cool, calming tones.
+- Ideal for developers who prefer blue over purple accents.
+- Maintains Dark's restrained aesthetic with a different color temperature.

+### Harmonia Daybreak

+- `#eceef1` - soft, light background matching Light
+- `#2d2d2d` - clean, readable foreground text
+- Accents: `#4493F8`, `#4AB5B4`, `#2F7C61` - sky-blue and teal palette
+- Structure: `#d0d3d6` for subtle guides and dividers

+**Highlights:**

+- Light variant with gentle blue accents instead of purple.
+- Clear, bright, and optimized for daytime coding.
+- Complements Moonlit as the light counterpart to its blue-focused philosophy.

 Each variant is designed to reduce fatigue, keep code readable, and make your editor feel like a calm workspace.